 Grounds for Termination

 Collective dismissals are those, which are made in the event where the employer who employs at least 20 employees needs to terminate multiple employment relations where the employees are not at fault.
-The collective dismissal must take place within 30 days and pertain to at least: 1) 10 employees when the employer employs less than 100 employees; 2) 10% of employees when the employer employs at least 100 employees, however not more than 300 employees; or 3) 30 employees when the employer employs 300 or more employees.
+The collective dismissal must take place within 30 days.
+The employer is obligated to consult with the company’s trade organisations or with employee representatives prior to a collective dismissal.

 Terminating an employment contract with notice should include a reason justifying the notice.
 Terminating an employment contract without notice will immediately end the employment relationship.
 The Labour Code lists three reasons for immediate termination due to employee misconduct (this list is exhaustive).
 The employer does not have to exercise the option should he decide that the employee’s faulty behavior makes it impossible to continue employing such an employee.

 In connection with terminating employment relations within a collective dismissal and individual dismissals for reasons which do not concern the employee (if the employer employs at least 20 employees), the employee is entitled to a severance payment; the maximum amount of severance is approx. 8.600 EUR.
 This limit may however, be exceeded by agreement of the parties.
 There are also special categories of employees (government agency representatives, teachers and persons who perform home-based work, among others) whose dismissal requires the employer to pay a specified amount of severance payment.

 A separation agreement is not a concept recognised either in practice or by the labour laws of Poland.

 Remedies for Employee Seeking to Challenge Wrongful Termination